alandoyle/alandoyle.com/content/en/posts/2023-05-27-new-searxng-docker-image.md

 NOTE: On first run these Volumes are populated with the default files required to get SearXNG up and running and ready to begin configuring.

+To customize the 'Simple' template used by SearXNG by default edit the files within the 'template' and 'theme' folders populated by SearXNG on first run.
+Here is wher you can change the log, etc. of the SearXNG site so it is a more personalised search engine.

 ---

 # Conclusion